An interactive workshop session filled with participants who are sitting around several round tables, sharing and listening to each other.

 Engineering 4 All (E4All)

-Engineering 4 All (E4All) is a year-long professional development program designed to connect and support faculty and instructors across the College of Engineering to collectively advance teaching of cross-disciplinary professional skills for undergraduate students that are ubiquitous to all engineering disciplines (e.g., leadership, communication, ethical practices, and teamwork).
-The program is endorsed by the Dean’s Office and organized by a collaborative planning team with staff from the Center for Innovation in Engineering Education (CIEE), Academic Advising, Engineering Communications, and the Professional Development group within the Office of Inclusive Excellence & Educational Innovation.
+Engineering 4 All (E4All) Foundations is a year-long professional development program designed to connect and support faculty and instructors across the College of Engineering to advance the teaching of cross-disciplinary professional skills for undergraduate students (e.g., communication, ethical practices, and teamwork).
+The program is endorsed by the Dean’s Office and organized by a collaborative planning team of past participants, staff from the Center for Innovation in Engineering Education (CIEE), Academic Advising, Engineering Communications, and the Professional Development group within the Office of Inclusive Excellence & Educational Innovation.

-The pilot program launched in fall 2023 with 30 participants representing every department.
-We are currently recruiting 10-15 new participants for the 2024-25 academic year.
-The time commitment for the program includes:
+We are currently recruiting new participants for the 2025-26 academic year (click the button below to register).
+The time commitment* for the program includes:

-• A series of 90-minute workshops (3 each semester) to introduce topics, share resources, and develop implementation plans for your course;
+• Monthly 90-minute workshops (3 each semester) to introduce topics, share resources, and develop implementation plans for your course;

 Program Goals